sandarm-1/PLL-design-automation/Fractional-N_PLL.md

 What's the limitation of the Integer-N and why would we need a Fractional-N synthesizer?

-## Motivation for the Fractional-N synthesizer: Channel "raster" in the Integer-N synthesizer
+## Motivation for the Fractional-N synthesizer: Channel raster in the Integer-N synthesizer

 In the Integer-N frequency synthesizer, the input reference clock IS EQUAL TO THE CHANNEL SPACING or channel raster.
 That means that we have a system that:
 * Produces an output frequency between 900MHz up to 1.1GHz in steps of 1MHz.